Wild Plant Identification: Foraging for Edible Weeds

 False Hawksbeard, Youngia japonica or Crepis japonica

 This edible weed has veiny, crinkly, edged leaves that are curled slightly.
 The plant comes up early in the spring and in Florida grows in shade in the hotter months.
 It resembles a dandelion since its leaves grow in a rosette and the flowers are yellow.
-Hawksbeard differ from dandelions since their stem contains multiple stalks with multiple blossoms.
+Hawksbeard differs from dandelions since their stem contains multiple stalks with multiple blossoms.
 The younger leaves can be eaten fresh, while older leaves can be used as a potherb.
 Can be found from Pennsylvania to Florida and west to Texas.

 Dollar Weed, Hydrocotyle spp.

-A common unwanted plant in the yard is not only edible but tastes fresh like a mix of a carrot and celery and can be added to flavor stock.
+A common unwanted plant in the yard is not only edible but tastes fresh like a mix of carrot and celery and can be added to flavor stock.
 Chetelat says it is a member of the carrot family and the leaves are the part you consume, as the stem and roots are hard.
 It can grow in Zones three to 11 and is said to be difficult to control.
 How cool would it be if we controlled weeds organically with our appetite?

 Pony Foot, Dichondra carolinensis